dotmesh-io/docs/hugo/content/concepts/_index.md

 +++
 draft = false
 title = "Concepts"
-synopsis = "What is a Datadot?
-Dotmesh Architecture." knowledgelevel = "" date = 2017-12-19T15:02:07Z
-order = "2"
+synopsis = "What is Dotmesh for?
+What is a Datadot?
+Dotmesh Architecture." knowledgelevel = "" date = 2017-12-19T15:02:07Z order = "2"